Millions of Indonesians choose a new president in one of the world's biggest elections - ExBulletin

 Raka did not reach the legal minimum age of 40, but was allowed to run under an exception created by the Constitutional Court.
 The court was then headed by Widodos' brother-in-law, sparking criticism of the president for perceived favoritism.

-Subianto committed to maintaining Widodos economic development plan in what experts say is an attempt to capitalize on Widodos' popularity.
-But he faces strong opposition from human rights activists, who link him to torture and disappearances that occurred during the final years of the Suharto dictatorship.
+Subianto has pledged to continue Widodos' economic development plan, which experts see as an attempt to capitalize on Widodos' popularity.
+But he faces strong opposition from human rights activists, who link him to torture and disappearances during the final years of the Suharto dictatorship.

 Baswedan, a former head of an Islamic university, was governor of Jakarta until last year.
 A former Fulbright scholar, Baswedan had served as education and culture minister from 2014 to 2016, when Widodo removed him from the cabinet.

+LEARN MORE: Can social media companies protect the 2024 election from misinformation?

-Baswedan opposes the plan signed by Widodos to move the Indonesian capital from Jakarta to Nusantara on the island of Borneo, about 2,000 kilometers (1,240 miles) away, which involves the construction of government buildings and housing at from scratch.
+Baswedan opposes the plan signed by Widodos to move the Indonesian capital from Jakarta to Nusantara on the island of Borneo, about 2,000 kilometers (1,240 miles) away, which involves the construction of government buildings and housing at start from nothing.

 He said in an interview with The Associated Press last month that democracy in Indonesia was in decline, referring to Subianto's choice of Widodos' son as his running mate, and pledged to get the country back on track.